-I decided on trying the giant grilled squid after drooling a few times at Jinli.
+I met 2 of my companions at the Jinli Street.
+I decided on trying the giant grilled squid after drooling a few times.
 And it was indeed very tasty.

 Another one of the girls in the dorm room thought I was Hongkonger because of my English, except from the girl I met on the first night here.